Images Depict Mature Plants

 Japanese Dappled Willow Shrubs for Sale Online

 Bright pink shoots open to creamy white and green variegated leaves on this graceful willow shrub.
 Heavy fertilization will maintain its color.
-Dappled Willows can also be trained into a small tree and can usually be found in shrub and tree form.
+Dappled Willows can also be trained into a small tree and can usually be found in shrub and tree forms.

 This color Dappled Willow displays good winter interest with red stems that disperses with the landscape.
-This deciduous shrub tends to be very versatile and fast growing.
+This deciduous shrub tends to be very versatile and fast-growing.
 It is easy to take care of looks classy in your garden.
 Salix Integra grows best when planted in full to partial sun, which will ensure its dramatic foliage color.

 |Mature Height:||4 to 6 Feet|

 |Habit:||Upright and outward|

 |Water Requirements:||Water well until established|

 Once you buy a Japanese Dappled Willow shrub, make sure to read about the care instructions that are required and recommended to keep this plant healthy and thriving.

 How do I water a Japanese Dappled Willow Shrub?

 Japanese Dappled Willows need a lot of moisture to survive, especially as freshly planted young shrubs.
 Give them a deep watering once a week, making sure the top two inches of soil are moist after watering.
 Increase your schedule to twice a week in the case of excessive heat.
 You never want to over water your plants, however, as this can cause root rot and death to the stem.
 Once your willow bush is established, it can tolerate longer periods of drought.

 What type of light is best for Salix Integra?